 WORK: contains information about medieval texts.
-Search fields are Author, Title, Incipit, Explicit, Associated person(s), Date of composition, Place of composition, [Subject, Key words or numbers].
+Search fields are Simple search, Author, Title, Incipit, Explicit, Associated person(s), Date of composition, Place of composition, Subject.

 Author: Search for the name either in its original form or in translation.
 To see a list of all forms used in the database, search in PERSON.

 Title: Search for prose works using the modern form of the title or, for a translated work, the original or the translated title.
 For a broad search, the former (e.g., “vida”) will generally return more works than the latter (“vita”).
 All searches return works according to any of their known titles.
 You may also use (any part of) a date to search in this field.
 For individual poetic texts, see Incipit/Explicit below unless the poem has a commonly-used title, e.g., in BITAGAP, Poema da Batalha do Salado.
 Songbook titles (e.g., Cancioneiro da Ajuda, Cancionero de Estúñiga, Cançoner dels Masdovelles) can also be searched in this field.